lnkn/blog/src/pages/Gingerbread_Bundt_Cake/index.md

 description : I loved bringing this cake to my holiday party and I am sure it will be a hit at your next gathering!
 date: '2018-12-22'
 image: GingerbreadBundtCake.jpeg
-lead: This beauty is just asking to be baked.
+lead: This beauty is just asking to be baked and sliced into.
 ---
-*I loved bringing this cake to my holiday party and I am sure it will be a hit at your next gathering!*
+*This Gingerbread Bundt Cake with Maple Glaze is a total showstopper.
+It is filled with the perfect amount of ginger, molasses, and sweetness to create a deliciously soft and flavorful cake.
+I hope you enjoy it as much as I did!*

-#### Prep time: 5 minutes | Bake time: 45 minutes | Total time: 1 hour and 10 minutes
+#### Prep time: 10 minutes | Bake time: 45 minutes | Total time: 55 minutes

 **Yields: 1 bundt cake**